Rumpunzel/rpg-thingy/running-the-game/settlements.md

 {: .important }
 > After a tumultuous journey, Maro arrives in the city of Artir, famed for its magnificent bathhouses.
 He could have made for a different town, but he wanted to return to exactly here.
 After dealing with cutthroats and turncloaks at every corner, taking stress left and right, he is exhausted beyond words.
 When he finally steps into the steamy halls, bliss finally returns to him.
 >
 > Because of the city's respectable supply rating of **4,** Maro achieved enough successes to possibly rid himself of all his wounds.
-Thankfully, he can use the bathhouse's impressive support rating **3** to add **3** additional dice to his Intuition recovery tests and emerges wound-free, even with a `Well Rested` boon to boot.
+Thankfully, he can use the bathhouse's impressive support rating **3** to add **3** additional dice to his Intuition recovery tests and emerges free of injury and misfortune, even with a `Well Rested` boon to boot.
 >
 > Should fate befall him again like this, he is sure to return.
 And should something threaten the splendid city of Artir, Maro will rush to aid without hesitation, to protect the city and her wonderful bathhouse.